 inform the university of any hazards confronted or created in permit-required confined spaces during entry operations;

 provide safety equipment needed for the specific permit-required confined space project; and

 provide documentation of authorized personnel who have taken confined space training for entrants and attendants that are allowed to perform permit-required confined space entry work.

 TEXAS STATE FACILITIES INVENTORY OF CONFINED SPACES

 - See EHSRM website for a list of all current confined spaces on the Texas State campus.

 Reviewers of this PPS include the following:

-Position Date Director, Environmental Health, Safety And Risk Management July 1 EY Director, Facilities Management July 1 EY Director, Facilities Operations July 1 EY Director, Facilities Planning, Design and Construction July 1 EY Director, Utilities Operations July 1 EY
+Position Date Director, Environmental Health, Safety and Risk Management July 1 E3Y Director, Facilities Operations July 1 E3Y Director, Utilities Operations July 1 E3Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Finance and Support Services policy and procedure from the date of this document until superseded.